daleonpz/cmake-project-skeleton/README.md

 Following that, you can run `make` (at the project root) or `ninja` to build the project.

 Tests will not be cross-compiled.
 They will only be built for the native platform.

-**Full instructions for building the project, using alternate toolchains, and running supporting tooling are documented in [Embedded Artistry's Standardized CMake Build System](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-cmake-build-system/) on our website.**

 **[Back to top](#table-of-contents)**